 - Enter the leading digits that will be matched in the Matching Pattern field. - In the Min and Max fields set the minimum and maximum digits allowed in the digit string to be matched. - In the Delete Digits field enter the number of leading digits to be removed. - In the Insert Digits field specify the digits to be prefixed to the digit string. - In the Address to modify field specify the digits to manipulate by the adaptation.
-In this configuration the dialed number is the target so both have been selected.
+In this configuration, both was selected..

-This will ensure any incoming numbers will have the +353 E.164 international dialing code removed and replaced with 0 before being presented to Communication Manager.
+This will ensure any incoming numbers will have the + symbol and international dialing code removed before being presented to Communication Manager.